Below is a simple guide to the best ways to send money from the USA to India – without paying high bank fees.

 - Regulatory backing so that your transfer happens without unexpected hold ups.

-For these reasons, we recommend OFX (review).
+For these reasons, we recommend OFX as we uncovered in this review.

 - Regulated in the USA by FinCen and have offices in New York.